Paul Ingle: IBF featherweight champion

 Despite this first career loss, Ingle received another world title opportunity in his next fight, on 13 November 1999.
 He went on to defeat IBF featherweight champion Manuel Medina by unanimous decision, albeit suffering a knockdown in the twelfth and final round.
 In his first defence of the title, Ingle travelled to the United States for the first time and fought on the undercard of Lennox Lewis vs. Michael Grant.
 Facing him was former two-weight world champion Junior Jones, who held the IBO featherweight title.
 In an action-packed fight which was close on the judges' scorecards, Ingle was knocked down in round nine, but rallied back in dramatic fashion to stop Jones in the eleventh.

 Retirement and life after boxing

 Ingle's boxing career ended on 16 December 2000, losing both the IBF and IBO titles to Mbulelo Botile.
 The fight had undergone several postponements due to Ingle sustaining injuries in training and being unable to make the 126 lbs featherweight limit.
 After suffering a knockdown in round eleven, Ingle went down again in the twelfth and did not rise for several minutes.
-He was stretchered out of the ring and hospitalised for a blood clot on the brain, spending four weeks in intensive care before recovering.
+He was stretchered out of the ring and hospitalised for a blood clot on the brain, spending four weeks in intensive care after suffering a brain injury from which he never fully recovered.
 A boxing gym, the Paul Ingle Boxing Academy, has since opened in his honour, in Hull.